sous-chefs/ntp/README.md

 #### IMPORTANT NOTES

-Breaking changes are the absence of an ntp::disable recipe.
-This was factored out into an ntp::undo corresponding to the default recipe and a separate ntp::ntpdate recipe.
+Breaking changes are the absence of an ntp::disable/ntp::ntpdate recipe.
+This was factored out into an ntp::undo corresponding to the default recipe.

-The ntp::undo recipe stops and removes ntp components.
-The ntp::ntpdate recipe configures the ntpdate component.
-The ntp['ntpdate']['disable'] boolean will disable the ntpdate-debian command on Debian family distributions.

 Requirements
 ------------